yaohui-wu/cs61b/proj2/gitlet-design.md

 #### Fields

-1. Message
-2. Timestamp
+1. message - The message of this commit.
+2. timestamp - The date of the commit.
+3. parent - The reference to the parent of this commit.

 ### Repository

 #### Fields

-1. Field 1
-2. Field 2
+1. CWD - The current working directory.
+2. GITLET_DIR - The .gitlet directory.

 ## Algorithms